GaddamVarshith/Fuel_Efficiency_Analysis_with_Speed/README.md

 [![Fuel Efficiency](https://img.shields.io/badge/Fuel%20Efficiency-Analysis%20Project-brightgreen)](https://github.com/GaddamVarshith/Fuel_Efficiency_Analysis_with_Speed.git)

 This Python project investigates the relationship between vehicle speed and fuel efficiency.
 By analyzing a dataset of speed and fuel efficiency measurements, we aim to understand how fuel consumption varies with changes in speed.
-The project includes polynomial regression analysis, correlation mapping, and hierarchical clustering visualization to provide comprehensive insights into the dataset
+The project includes polynomial regression analysis, correlation mapping, and hierarchical clustering visualization to provide comprehensive insights into the dataset.
 Certainly!
 In dataSet
 mph: Miles Per Hour
 mpg: Miles Per Gallon